banbanleelee/DealLifter/README.md

 ## General
 Website is deployed on [Heroku](https://deal-lifter-8376b4c00715.herokuapp.com/) with these working features:
-- log-ins, sign-ups, and user dasboards
+- log-ins, sign-ups, and user dashboards
 - post a deal
 - browse deals
 - like a deal

-Other features are available on local because I am still working on them.
+Other features are available locally because I am still working on them.

 A user can create a profile on our site and begin contributing new deals and use the extra features.